nageswarao7/Gen-AI-Projects/AI_Image_Studio/README.md

-# 🎨 AI Image Generator & Editor
+# 🎨 AI Image Studio

-An interactive **Streamlit application** powered by **Google Gemini models** that allows you to:
+An interactive **Streamlit application** powered by **Google Gemini models** that lets you:

 * 🖼️ **Generate AI images** from text prompts
-* ✂️ **Edit uploaded images** using AI instructions
+* ✂️ **Edit uploaded images** with natural language instructions
 * 🔎 **Ask questions about images** (Image Q\&A)

 ---

 ## 🚀 Features

-✅ Generate high-quality AI images from text prompts
+✅ Generate high-quality AI images from descriptive prompts ✅ Edit uploaded images using AI-based modifications
-✅ Edit existing images with natural language instructions ✅ Ask questions about uploaded images (e.g., "Caption this image") ✅ Download generated/edited images
+✅ Ask questions about uploaded images (e.g., *"What is in this picture?"* or *"Caption this image"*) ✅ Download generated or edited images
-✅ User-friendly Streamlit interface
+✅ Clean and responsive **Streamlit UI** with custom styling

 ---